I almost created a galaxy background, but in keeping with the remainder of the sentiment, which was stamped on the inside, I kept it more subtle.

 Die cut you from red glitter cardstock and white heat embossed the sentiment on a black strip of cardstock.
 Fussy cut around the word list since it’s taller than the rest of the sentiment.
 Thought the red glitter diecut was enough, so no embellishments.
 Adhered the panel to a white top folding card base and it was done.

 Hi again.
 I wasn’t planning to post again today, but I decided to salvage the card I was working on yesterday for CAS(E) this Sketch #226.
-I smeared ink right at the end, was frustrated, so I walked away. 😂 Having fresh eyes today really helped to figure something out. 😉 Here’s the sketch.
+I smeared ink right at the end again for the third time, was frustrated, so walked away. 😂 Having fresh eyes today really helped to figure something out. 😉 Here’s the sketch.